ICECUBE LED Display [ILDm^3] (2018)

 The addition of Dr. Robert Allison, Associate Director of the Centre for Vision Research at York University, to the project brings a wealth of expertise in the areas of stereoscopic vision and perceptual issues in virtual environments.
 Allison will guide us on the use of the cubic meter display as a baseline perceptual study for the larger project of building a large-scale swept-volume volumetric display.

-The project team involves WIPAC researchers, faculty, staff and undergraduate students from the University of Wisconsin-River Falls, as well as researchers and undergraduate students from York University.
+The project team involves WIPAC researchers, faculty, staff and undergraduate students from the University of Wisconsin-River Falls, as well as researchers, graduate, and undergraduate students from York University.

 Jim Madsen, Associate Director for Education and Outreach, IceCube Collaboration, Professor, Chair of Physics, University of Wisconsin River-Falls

 Surujhdeo Seunarine, Assistant Professor of Physics University of Wisconsin-River Falls